◄ PAGE 09 PAGE 11 ►

 04. OUTPUT 1: SERVOMOTOR TEST

-I used the Monitor serial to control the SG90 servomotor.
-The code reads angles that I write from the Serial Monitor and moves the servo accordingly.
-The video below shows the servo responding to commands sent from the computer, demonstrating successful hardware-software integration.
+I used the Serial Monitor to control the SG90 servomotor.
+The code reads the angles that I type from the computer and moves the servo accordingly, demonstrating successful hardware-software integration.

 Hero Test: Controlling the servo target via Serial Monitor!